plone/plone.portlets/plone/portlets/README.txt

 Rendering portlets
 ------------------

-TODO: - Finish IPortletRetriever, write test
-      - Implement the viewlet manager w/ tests for rendering
+UNRESOLVED:
+      - Storage can't use manager *instance* as key - needs id/name
-      - Evaluate whether VolatilePortletStorage can be made optionally persistent
+      - Can VolatilePortletStorage be made optionally persistent

+TODO:
+      - Tests for viewlet manager + retriever